rsgalloway/envstack/README.md

 envstack
 ========

 Stacked environment variable management system.
-The lightweight, easy to use "rez" alternative for production pipelines.

 Environment variables are declared in namespaced .env files using yaml syntax.
 The default stack declares env variables in `stack.env` files.
 You can create